I Love Recipe

 1

-Add 1.3 liters of water to a pot, along with 7-10 large dried anchovies for broth or 2 packets of powdered anchovy broth mix.
+Add 1.3 liters of water to a pot, along with 7-10 large dried anchovies for broth or 2 packets of powdered anchovy broth.

 2

-Next, add 1.3 lbs (600g) of pork hind leg, 1/2 onion cut in half, the white parts of the 2 green onion stalks cut into three sections, and 1 medium tomato quartered (with skin and tough stem removed).
-Close the lid and simmer for at least 30 minutes to make the broth.
+Next, add 1.3 lbs (600g) of pork hind leg, 1/2 onion cut in half, the white parts of 2 large green onions cut into three pieces, and 1 medium tomato quartered (peel and remove the tough stem part).
+Cover the pot and simmer for at least 30 minutes to make the broth.

 3

-Once the broth is ready, remove the onion, white parts of the green onions, and anchovies.
-If any tomato skin floats to the surface, remove it as well.
+Once the broth is ready, remove the onion, the white parts of the green onions, and the dried anchovies.
+If tomato skins have floated to the surface, remove them as well.

 4

-Lightly rinse 1/4 head of aged kimchi (muk-eun-ji) and its shredded radish filling (mu-chae) under running water, just enough to remove excessive seasoning and some of the old smell.
+Lightly rinse 1/4 head of Mugeunji (묵은지) and the shredded radish (무채) from inside the kimchi under running water, just enough to remove excessive seasoning and some of the aged smell.
 Squeeze out the water.
-(Be careful not to wash the kimchi until it's completely white.)
+(Be careful not to wash the kimchi until it's completely pale.)

 5

-Cut the washed aged kimchi into bite-sized pieces (about four sections) and add it to the broth.
-Bring it to a boil.
+Cut the washed Mugeunji (묵은지) into bite-sized pieces (about four sections) and add them to the broth.
+Bring to a boil.

 6

-Add 1 tbsp of gochugaru (go-choo-gah-roo).
-Close the lid and simmer for another 5 minutes, or until the kimchi flavor is fully developed.
+Add 1 tbsp of Gochugaru (고춧가루), cover the pot, and simmer for about 5 more minutes until the flavors from the kimchi are fully released.

 7

-Season with 1/2 tbsp of saeujeot (sae-oo-jeot) (use only the shrimp solids).
-If needed, add a very small amount of salt to taste.
+Season with 1/2 tbsp of Saeujeot (새우젓) (using only the shrimp solids), and add a very slight amount of salt if needed.

 8

-Finally, garnish with the green parts of the green onions.
+Finally, garnish with the green parts of the green onions and serve.

 💡 Tips

-Simmering tomatoes for a long time when making the broth will double the umami, resulting in a deeper flavor for your Kimchi Jjigae (김치찌개).
+Simmering the tomato for a long time when making the broth will double the umami, enhancing the deep flavor of the kimchi jjigae.

-Using lean pork hind leg makes the broth lighter and cleaner.
+Using lean pork hind leg results in a cleaner and lighter-tasting broth.

-When washing aged kimchi, only rinse it lightly to primarily remove the old smell and excessive seasoning.
+When washing Mugeunji (묵은지), only rinse lightly to primarily remove the aged smell and excessive seasoning.

 📦 Storage & Reuse

-If you made a generous amount of broth, it's also a good idea to portion it out and freeze it.
+If you've made a generous amount of broth, portioning it out and freezing it is a good idea.

-It can be frozen for up to about 1 month.
+It can be frozen for up to approximately one month.

-When reheating, gently bring it to a simmer over medium heat, adjusting the seasoning with saeujeot (새우젓) or salt if needed.
+When reheating, gently simmer over medium heat, adjusting the seasoning with Saeujeot (새우젓) or salt if needed.

-Leftover Kimchi Jjigae broth can be repurposed into delicious kimchi fried rice by adding rice, shredded seaweed, and sesame oil, or enjoyed with ramen noodles for a special treat.
+Leftover kimchi jjigae broth can be transformed into delicious kimchi fried rice by stir-frying it with rice, shredded gim (김, dried seaweed), and sesame oil, or it makes a fantastic meal with added instant ramen noodles.

 🥢 Who This Is For

-This light Kimchi Jjigae (김치찌개) is perfect for those who dislike greasy foods or are looking for a mild dish that children can also enjoy.
+This clean-tasting Kimchi Jjigae (김치찌개) is perfect for those who dislike greasy foods or are looking for a non-spicy dish that can be enjoyed with children.

-It's especially ideal for soothing the richness after a holiday feast or when you want a light yet satisfying meal.
+It's especially ideal for soothing the richness after holidays or when you want a light yet hearty meal.

-The anchovy broth makes it even more refreshing.
+The refreshing anchovy broth makes it even more invigorating.

 🔥 Nutrition Info

-This Kimchi Jjigae (김치찌개) is estimated to be approximately 300-350 kcal per serving.
+This Kimchi Jjigae (김치찌개) is estimated to be around 300-350 kcal per serving.

-Based on 1.3 lbs (600g) of pork hind leg for 4 servings, each serving contains about 150g of meat, providing a rich protein intake of approximately 30g.
+Based on 1.3 lbs (600g) of pork hind leg for 4 servings, each serving will contain about 5.3 oz (150g) of meat, providing approximately 30g of protein.

-Due to the use of hind leg, the fat content is low, around 10g, and carbohydrates from aged kimchi and vegetables will be about 20-25g.
+Due to the use of pork hind leg, the fat content is low, around 10g, and carbohydrates from Mugeunji (묵은지) and vegetables will be approximately 20-25g.

-Aged kimchi is rich in probiotics, and tomatoes are high in the antioxidant lycopene, making this a healthy meal.
+Mugeunji (묵은지) is rich in probiotics, and tomatoes are high in lycopene, an antioxidant, making this a healthy meal.

-It also provides vitamin C and dietary fiber, making it even more beneficial.
+It also provides Vitamin C and dietary fiber, adding to its nutritional value.

 💬 Frequently Asked Questions

-Q. What ingredients do I need for Clean and Umami-Rich Kimchi Jjigae (김치찌개): The Secret to a Refreshing Broth with Washed Aged Kimchi?
+Q. What ingredients do I need for Clean-Tasting Kimchi Jjigae: A Recipe to Enhance Umami by Washing Aged Kimchi?

-Main ingredients include Aged kimchi (muk-eun-ji), Onion, Green onions, Medium tomato, Pork hind leg (hu-ji).
-For this recipe's key ingredient, aged kimchi (묵은지), it's important not to choose one that is too sour or has an unpleasant fermented odor, as a very sour kimchi might retain its strong taste even after light rinsing.
-Pork hind leg is excellent for creating a light broth due to its low fat content.
-Fresh hind leg should be bright pink, firm, and free of any gamey smell.
-Choose medium-sized tomatoes that are firm and have shiny skin.
+Main ingredients include Mugeunji (묵은지), Onion, Green onions, Medium tomato, Pork hind leg.
+For this recipe's key ingredient, Mugeunji (묵은지), it's important to choose one that isn't excessively sour or has a strong 'old' smell.
+Overly sour Mugeunji (묵은지) can retain its strong flavor even after a light rinse.
+Pork hind leg is excellent for achieving a clean-tasting broth due to its low fat content.
+Fresh pork hind leg should be pinkish-red, firm, and odorless.
+Choose medium-sized tomatoes that are firm and have glossy skins.
 Ripe tomatoes will add a deep umami flavor to the broth.

-Q. What are the key tips for making Clean and Umami-Rich Kimchi Jjigae (김치찌개): The Secret to a Refreshing Broth with Washed Aged Kimchi?
+Q. What are the key tips for making Clean-Tasting Kimchi Jjigae: A Recipe to Enhance Umami by Washing Aged Kimchi?

-The first secret to this Kimchi Jjigae (김치찌개) lies in the 'broth'.
-It's crucial to simmer pork, onion, green onions, and tomato for at least 30 minutes to create a deep-flavored broth.
-The longer tomatoes are gently simmered, the more their umami intensifies, so cook them sufficiently.
-The second point is how to prepare the aged kimchi (묵은지): lightly rinse off the excessive seasoning and old smell, but be careful not to wash it until it's completely white, as this will diminish the kimchi's original flavor.
-Lastly, the key to seasoning is to first use 1/2 tbsp of saeujeot (새우젓), and then very lightly supplement with salt if needed.
-Saeujeot adds a deep flavor, while salt provides a clean finish.
+The first secret to this Kimchi Jjigae (김치찌개) lies in its 'broth.'
+It's crucial to simmer the pork, onion, green onions, and tomato for at least 30 minutes to create a deep, flavorful broth.
+The longer the tomato simmers, the more its umami intensifies, so make sure to cook it sufficiently.
+The second point is how to prepare the Mugeunji (묵은지): lightly rinse off excessive seasoning and the aged smell, but be careful not to wash it until it's completely pale, as this can diminish the kimchi's authentic flavor.
+Finally, the key to seasoning is to first use 1/2 tbsp of Saeujeot (새우젓), and then add a very slight amount of salt if more seasoning is needed.
+The Saeujeot (새우젓) adds depth, while the salt provides a clean finish to the taste.

-Q. How should I store leftover Clean and Umami-Rich Kimchi Jjigae (김치찌개): The Secret to a Refreshing Broth with Washed Aged Kimchi?
+Q. How should I store leftover Clean-Tasting Kimchi Jjigae: A Recipe to Enhance Umami by Washing Aged Kimchi?

-The finished Kimchi Jjigae (김치찌개) can be stored in an airtight container in the refrigerator for 3-4 days.
-If you made a generous amount of broth, it's also a good idea to portion it out and freeze it.
-It can be frozen for up to about 1 month.
-When reheating, gently bring it to a simmer over medium heat, adjusting the seasoning with saeujeot (새우젓) or salt if needed.
-Leftover Kimchi Jjigae broth can be repurposed into delicious kimchi fried rice by adding rice, shredded seaweed, and sesame oil, or enjoyed with ramen noodles for a special treat.
+The finished kimchi jjigae can be stored in an airtight container in the refrigerator for 3-4 days.
+If you've made a generous amount of broth, portioning it out and freezing it is a good idea.
+It can be frozen for up to approximately one month.
+When reheating, gently simmer over medium heat, adjusting the seasoning with Saeujeot (새우젓) or salt if needed.
+Leftover kimchi jjigae broth can be transformed into delicious kimchi fried rice by stir-frying it with rice, shredded gim (김, dried seaweed), and sesame oil, or it makes a fantastic meal with added instant ramen noodles.

-Q. How many calories are in Clean and Umami-Rich Kimchi Jjigae (김치찌개): The Secret to a Refreshing Broth with Washed Aged Kimchi?
+Q. How many calories are in Clean-Tasting Kimchi Jjigae: A Recipe to Enhance Umami by Washing Aged Kimchi?

-This Kimchi Jjigae (김치찌개) is estimated to be approximately 300-350 kcal per serving.
-Based on 1.3 lbs (600g) of pork hind leg for 4 servings, each serving contains about 150g of meat, providing a rich protein intake of approximately 30g.
-Due to the use of hind leg, the fat content is low, around 10g, and carbohydrates from aged kimchi and vegetables will be about 20-25g.
-Aged kimchi is rich in probiotics, and tomatoes are high in the antioxidant lycopene, making this a healthy meal.
-It also provides vitamin C and dietary fiber, making it even more beneficial.
+This Kimchi Jjigae (김치찌개) is estimated to be around 300-350 kcal per serving.
+Based on 1.3 lbs (600g) of pork hind leg for 4 servings, each serving will contain about 5.3 oz (150g) of meat, providing approximately 30g of protein.
+Due to the use of pork hind leg, the fat content is low, around 10g, and carbohydrates from Mugeunji (묵은지) and vegetables will be approximately 20-25g.
+Mugeunji (묵은지) is rich in probiotics, and tomatoes are high in lycopene, an antioxidant, making this a healthy meal.
+It also provides Vitamin C and dietary fiber, adding to its nutritional value.

-Q. Can I substitute ingredients in Clean and Umami-Rich Kimchi Jjigae (김치찌개): The Secret to a Refreshing Broth with Washed Aged Kimchi?
+Q. Can I substitute ingredients in Clean-Tasting Kimchi Jjigae: A Recipe to Enhance Umami by Washing Aged Kimchi?

-For a lighter and lower-calorie option, you can substitute 1.3 lbs (600g) of pork hind leg with chicken breast.
+For an even lighter and lower-calorie option, you can substitute the pork hind leg with 1.3 lbs (600g) of chicken breast.
 Chicken breast cooks faster than pork, so adjust the broth simmering time accordingly.
-The flavor might be slightly lighter and cleaner than with pork.
-If aged kimchi (묵은지) is unavailable, well-fermented napa cabbage kimchi can be used, but it might be less sour, so consider adding 1/2 tbsp of vinegar to compensate for the acidity.
-If you don't have dried anchovies for broth or powdered anchovy broth mix, you can use 2-3 pieces of kombu (다시마, dried kelp) to make the broth.
-Kombu is a good alternative for those with seafood allergies.
-Remember to only simmer kombu for about 10 minutes, as prolonged boiling can result in a bitter taste.
+The flavor will be slightly lighter and cleaner than with pork.
+If Mugeunji (묵은지) is unavailable, well-fermented napa cabbage kimchi can be used, but since it might be less sour, you can add 1/2 tbsp of vinegar to compensate for the acidity.
+If you don't have dried anchovies for broth or powdered anchovy broth, you can make the broth with 2-3 pieces of kelp (dashima).
+Kelp is a good alternative for those with seafood allergies.
+To avoid bitterness, remove the kelp after simmering for about 10 minutes.

 💬 Comments